Douro Harvest Wine Tour Highlights

 - Comprehensive tastings at every visit, and five fabulous tasting lunches or dinners.

-Tour dates (all Wednesday-Sunday)
+Tour details and dates

 At our first night dinner I will introduce both the still and fortified wines of the region.